myelinio/myelin.io/content/docs/ops/setup/gcp/gcp_marketplace_prerequisites.md

 author: Tamas Jambor
 ---

-This article list the prerequisites that should be in place before deploying Myelin on GCP marketplace.
+This article lists the prerequisites that should be in place before deploying Myelin on GCP marketplace.

 1. Create a GKE cluster with Istio enabled: